 The following considerations for reviewing and evaluating a spray program were inspired by guidance issued by the USDI SCRI FRAME Networks Eastern Program Design Workshop, Spring 2022.
-For more information on FRAME and the excellent work they've been doing, please visit their website: https://framenetworks.wsu.edu/.
+For more information on FRAME and an excellent explanation of fungicide resistance, check out the video: Fungicide Resistance - What is it and how does it occur?